SHALEM-2024/MLOPS_project-on-traffic-data/README.md

 # End-to-End MLOps Traffic Prediction Pipeline

 This project implements a robust, automated MLOps pipeline for predicting traffic conditions.
-It leverages **Apache Airflow** for orchestration, **MLflow** for experiment tracking and model registry, **Evidently AI** for data drift detection, and **FastAPI** for serving predictions.
+It leverages **Apache Airflow** for orchestration, **MLflow** for experiment tracking and model registry and **FastAPI** for serving predictions.
 The entire stack is containerized using **Docker Compose**.

 ## 🚀 Project Overview